artefactual/archivematica-docs/admin-manual/installation/installation.rst

    sudo -u root sed -i 's/^Example//g' /etc/clamd.d/scan.conf

 * Indexless mode:

-If you are planning to run Archivematica in indexless mode (i.e., without Elasticsearch), then set the relevant environment variables to ``false``

 If you are planning on running Archivematica in indexless mode (i.e., without Elasticsearch), then modify the relevant systemd EnvironmentFile files by